Things to Do in Yosemite Valley: The Ultimate Guide

 Yosemite Entrance Gates and Fees

-• Big Oak Flat: Open year round via Hwy 120, closest to San Francisco, 45 minute drive to the Valley.
+• Big Oak Flat: Open year-round via Hwy 120; best way to get to Yosemite from San Francisco; 45-minute drive to the Valley.

-• Arch Rock: Open year round via Hwy 140, close to San Francisco, quick 25 minute drive to Yosemite Valley.
+• Arch Rock: Open year-round via Hwy 140; another convenient route from San Francisco; 25-minute drive to Yosemite Valley.

-• South Entrance: Open year round via Hwy 41, convenient for travel from Sequoia National Park, Los Angeles, or San Diego, just over an hour drive to the Valley.
+• South Entrance: Open year-round via Hwy 41; best for traveling from Los Angeles, San Diego, or Sequoia National Park; 1-hour drive to the Valley.

-• Tioga Pass: Open typically May – October, only Eastern entrance to the park for travel from Lake Tahoe or Las Vegas, 1 hour and 45 minute drive to the Valley.
+• Tioga Pass: Usually open May – October; it’s the only Eastern entrance to the park for travel from Lake Tahoe or Las Vegas; 1-hour, 45-minute drive to Yosemite Valley.

-Every entrance accepts payment of your entrance fee ($35 per personal vehicle) via debit/credit card only.
-If you are a big fan of National Parks and plan to visit at least 3 in the next year, invest in the America the Beautiful Pass ($80) to save some money and some hassle.
+You can pay the entrance fee ($35 per vehicle) at any entrance gate, but only debit and credit cards are accepted.
+If you plan to visit at least three national parks in the next year, get an America the Beautiful Pass ($80) to save some money and some hassle.

 How to get to Yosemite Valley